alexandruro/Hangman/README.md

-#Full Stack Nanodegree Project 4 Refresh
+#Full Stack Nanodegree Project 4 - Hangman API

 ## Set-Up Instructions:
 1. Update the value of application in app.yaml to the app ID you have registered